beginning of content

 • A general anaesthetic makes you unconscious during surgery, so you won't be aware, move or feel pain.

-• Medicines are given through a drip in your vein and through a breathing mask.
+• Medicines may be given through a drip in your vein or through a breathing mask.

 • Tell your anaesthetist about your health, allergies, medicines and any past problems with anaesthetics.

-• You will need to fast before a general anaesthetic.
+• You will need to fast before having a general anaesthetic.

-• You might feel tired, nauseous or cold or have a sore throat for a short time after the anaesthetic.
+• After the anaesthetic, you might feel tired, nauseated or cold, or have a sore throat.

 What is a general anaesthetic?